zi-hui/tp/docs/DeveloperGuide.md

 ![Delete Recipe Sequence Diagram](images/deleteRecipeSequenceDiagram.png)
 ##### Implementation
 When the user attempts to delete the `Chicken Rice` recipe from Kitchen Helper, the `Kitchen Helper`, `Parser` and `DeleteRecipeCommand` class will be called upon.
 The following sequence of steps will then occur:
-1. The user keyed in “deleterecipe /n `Chicken Rice”`.
+1. The user keyed in “deleterecipe /n `Chicken Rice`".
     2. A `UI` object will be created and it will call `UI#getUserCommand()` method to take in the input that the user has keyed in.
     3. A `String` object will be returned and saved into the `userCommandInput` variable in `Kitchen Helper`.
     4. The variable `userCommandInput` is being parsed into the `Parser` class as an argument for this method `Parser#parseUserCommand()`.